Kiberchaika/hotjuice/README.md

 # hotjuice
 A framework for making projects in Juce with rich OpenGL UI and hot reloading of plugin code via dynamic linking

+For JUCE project:
+ - Add header search path to `hotjuice` folder

 For oF subplugin:

 Show contents of *.xcodeproj, find project.pbxproj file and open it with xcode, then change: